-Due to the use of longer springs and monotube shocks, the Power Wagon has an increased ride height of approximately 1.4 inches in the front and 1.0 inch in the rear.
+Due to the use of taller springs, the Power Wagon has an increased ride height of approximately 1.9 inches in the front and 1.5 inch in the rear.
 It allows the truck to traverse larger obstructions and provides a better seating position from which to view the trail.
 A major advantage to increasing ride height is the positive effect it has on approach/departure and break over angles.
 More ride height allows for more aggressive angles, further improving off-road capability.